-The Legal 500 guide recommend Bolt Burdon Kemp and note that the firm is
+The Legal 500 guide recommend Bolt Burdon Kemp and note that the firm:

-The equally prestigious Chambers and Partners say about us:-
+The equally prestigious Chambers and Partners say we:-

-We are a specialist firm who understand the importance of arranging quick and effective rehabilitation when a client has suffered a brain injury.
-We have established partnerships with rehabilitation and treatment providers, and brain injury specialists who can tackle the recovery from injury straight away.
-Even if the person you are suing has not yet admitted fault we can arrange treatment and assessment.
+We’re a specialist firm and we understand the importance of arranging quick and effective rehabilitation when a client has suffered a brain injury.
+We have established partnerships with rehabilitation and treatment providers, support organisations, and brain injury specialists who can tackle the recovery from injury straight away.
+Even if the person you are suing has not yet admitted fault, we can often arrange treatment and assessment.

 Once the claim for compensation progresses, our focus is on obtaining payments as early as possible to relieve financial hardship and pay for treatment.